UTSA vs. Southern Miss NCAA Football Odds, Plays and Insights | November 13, 2021

 - Southern Miss has combined with its opponents to score more than 54.5 points in one game this season.

-- The two teams combine to score 53.6 points per game, 0.9 less than the over/under in this contest.
+- The two teams combine to average 53.6 points per game, 0.9 less than the over/under in this contest.

-- These two squads combine to surrender 49.4 points per game, 5.1 fewer than this contest's over/under.
+- The 49.4 combined points per game that these two squads have allowed this season are 5.1 fewer than the 54.5 total in this contest.

-- The Roadrunners and their opponents have scored an average of 59.7 points per game in 2021, 5.2 more than Saturday's total.
+- Roadrunners games this season feature an average total of 59.7 points, a number 5.2 points higher than Saturday's over/under.

 - In 2021, games involving the Golden Eagles have averaged a total of 49.1 points, 5.4 fewer than this game's set over/under.